docsifyjs/docsify/docs/configuration.md

 };
 ```

-If `false` or empty, no GitHub corner will be displayed.
+If undefined or empty, no GitHub corner will be displayed.

 ## requestHeaders